Touring Mexico City with Tours by Locals

 Nydia mentions that the square is a little dangerous at night and we should walk as a group, but I think the area looks quite festive and filled with both locals and tourists looking to enjoy the evening, check out some of the tastiest restaurants and listen to some of the most colorful mariachi that you’ll ever see congregating in one spot in all of Mexico City.
 This felt like just like the right introduction to the culture of Mexico City, and considering that this wasn’t even the weekend, it seemed quite colorful and filled with energy.

 First on our agenda though is a visit to the Tequila Museum fronting the main square.
 Located on the 2nd story of one of the older structures on the square, the Tequila Museum houses everything and anything to do with tequila.
 Sharing the history, planting and processing of Tequila in Mexico, this museum is not only interesting, but the displays of hundreds of different Tequila brands and their colorful bottles lines several walls.
+I also learned about the history and difference of tequila to mezcal which was filled with fantastic information on the two types of liquor.
 The highlight is getting a chance to taste some of the brands while sipping out on a veranda with views to the square below – it is very festive and colorful and I’m dying to go down and photograph some of the local scenes and bands converging around the square.

 Looking for the perfect restaurant and Mariachi band